Rainy-chaos-sys/Rainy-chaos-sys/README.md

 Problemtic?: Yes, me and sys are problemtic, and a bit chaotic, sorry guys-

-I am transgender, demiboy, gay, and asexual!
+I am transgender, demiboy, gay, and aromatic or asexual(still trying to figure this part out)!

 thanks for reading!!!